b3h1ndy0u/SuperDox/README.md

 - **DNS Search** – Option [4]
 - etc.

 - **IN ORDER FOR THE PASSWORD STRENGTH ANALYZER TO WORK PROPERLY, YOU MUST OPEN CLATSCOPE INFO TOOL IN THE FOLDER THAT HAS "PASSWORDS.TXT"**

+- You will need to enter your own Google Custom Sesarch & Have I been Pwned API key to use all the features in this tool.

 ## Contributing
 1. Fork this repository